 GPDR tips for small business is the key topic of this article.

 “If your company is ready for GDPR (General Data Protection Regulation), please raise your hand,”: the chairman asked the participants of the GDPR congress organized by Heliview.
 Guess how many people raised their hands?
 Right, no one.
 The audience was full of representatives of large international businesses and public organizations, like ministries and such.
-Only lazy people have not been talking about GDPR last months, and it seems like most large companies are very concerned about this new privacy regulation which will come into action on the 25th of May 2018.
+Only lazy people have not been talking about GDPR the last few months, and it seems like most large companies are very concerned about this new privacy regulation which will come into action on May 25th, 2018.

 But what if you own a small business with a couple of employees?
-Or what if you are a solopreneur, a blogger, or a freelancer with a small e-mail list?
+Or what if you are a solopreneur, a blogger, or a freelancer with a small email list?
 Do you need to comply with GDPR?
 The answer is YES.

 In this blog, I have summed up the top 5 GDPR tips for small businesses based on what I did myself in the context of my own business.
 Are you a blogger, run an online webshop, or own a different small business, keep reading and getting in action!

 When we talk about personal data, we mean data that identifies a natural person, such are you and me.
-Think of your customers, clients, subscribers, their names, addresses, e-mail addresses, contracts where names and addresses are mentioned.
+Think of your customers, clients, and subscribers, their names, addresses, email addresses, and contracts where names and addresses are mentioned.
 Photos of faces are also personal data, as well as comments that are left on your blog.
 In general, all data that could lead to identifying a person is subject to GDPR requirements.

 2. Update your privacy policy.

-it provides a list of the 12 best sites where you can download standard policies.
+It provides a list of the 12 best sites where you can download standard policies.
 Not all of them are free of charge.
-Some of them, like Shopify, for example, focus on specific industries or countries
+Some of them, like Shopify, for example, focus on specific industries or countries.

-It is a German website, but don’t worry, their policies are in English.
-I used the template provided on this site as the base, as, in my opinion, this template provided it the most complete and elaborate version.
+It is a German website, but don’t worry; their policies are in English.
+I used the template provided on this site as the base, as, in my opinion, this template provided the most complete and elaborate version.
 The template considers a lot of typical different situations when you get personal data from your contacts.

 When updating your policy, the following aspects are critical, so pay some special attention to them:

-• Which data are you collecting and in which situations;
+• Which data are you collecting, and in which situations;

 • What are the purposes of the use of the collected data;